As an Amazon Associate I earn from qualifying purchases. Links below may earn us a commission at no extra cost to you.

 • Integrated headrest cushion

-• Easy assembly (~20 min)
+• Fastest assembly in the guide (~20 min)

 • Good for smaller frames